 Our boxes are inhabited by tree swallows and chickadees as well.
 Sometimes, we have wrens who take over.
 We discourage this by moving the boxes further from a wooded area.
 Wrens and bluebirds are not friends; the wrens are very aggressive toward bluebirds and will kill the young and sometimes the female sitting on the nest.

-These pictures are of pairs checking out the boxes for this year.
+Our bluebird boxes house other species as well.
+Sometimes chickadees build their homes there with their moss-lined nests.
+Tree swallows are frequent nesters, filling the box with soft, insulating feathers.
+This pictures a pair checking out the boxes for this year.
 I love the “liquid warble” as I call it, of the tree swallow song.